 The World Heritage listed Ningaloo Reef spans over 5,000 square kilometers/1930 square miles, with inner and outer reefs that create diverse habitats for vibrant corals and more than 500 species of fish.
-Mega marine fauna feed here during their migrations, including humpback whales, giant manta rays, and the majestic whale shark.
+Mega marine fauna feed here during their migrations, including humpback whales, giant manta rays, and other creatures.
 We will spend 2-3 days here exploring this stunning coastline from Exmouth to Coral Bay.
 Snorkel and dive the outer reefs and relax on stunning beaches such as Turquoise Bay.
-With an experienced local operator, you may have the opportunity to swim with whale sharks and manta rays (these encounters are subject to nature).
-IMPORTANT NOTE: whale shark swims are not able to be conducted by the ship.
-This is an outside vendor so the cost for this will be extra.
+With an experienced local operator, you may have the opportunity to swim with manta rays (these encounters are subject to nature).

 CABIN LOCATIONS ON THE SHIP